Q&A: Nolan and Villeneuve on ‘Tenet’ returning to theaters and why ‘Dune 2’ will be shown on film

 VILLENEUVE: I’m flirting with the idea, Chris Nolan.

-VILLENEUVE: There’s the notion of an event and that is something people are starving for, they are craving it.

 NOLAN: As filmmakers we’re competing with incredible home technology.
-4K, UHD, beautiful television sets.
-Compared to our pirate VHS days, it’s come forward enormously.
 We have to raise our game, but it’s great to see a new generation seeing what the difference is.
 There’s an emotional response to it that I think is very hard to quantify.
 It’s hard to justify to the studio sometimes.
 So it’s wonderful when they look at the numbers and they see that they sell more tickets that way, because audiences get something.

 VILLENEUVE: The idea to put “Dune” on film didn’t come from me, to be honest.
-I was still in the process of finishing it.
 It came from Warners.

 NOLAN: I’m admitting nothing, but we might have pointed out to them some of the numbers that we made.